namecheap/ilc/docs/app_wrappers.md

 Essentially App Wrapper is a regular ILC application which receives extra property which allows to render target application with optional extra props when needed.
 Look at the [demo wrapper for reference implementation](https://github.com/namecheap/ilc-demo-apps/tree/master/apps/wrapper).
+To see it in action [go to our demo website](http://demo.microfrontends.online/wrapper/).

 ### Client side API